NariMo91/dsc-phase-2-project/README.md

 **Author**: Laura Miller

 ## Overview
-This project is a multiple linear regression analysis of housing data from King County, where multiple features about homes are used to predict housing processes.
-A regression model should help King Realty advise homeowners on how to increase the estimated values of their homes through renovation, and by what amount.
+This project is a multiple linear regression analysis of housing data from King County, where multiple features about homes are used to predict housing prices.
+A regression model should help King Realty advise homeowners on how to increase the estimated values of their homes through renovation.

 ## Business Problem
-The stakeholder is King Realty, a new real estate agency that will help homeowners buy and sell homes.
-The agency wants a means to do this that is based in real-world data.
+The stakeholder is King Realty (fictitious real estate agency), who wants a means to help homeowners buy and sell homes that is based in real-world data.
 The product of the analysis should help a client learn:
 - The current value of their home, prior to any renovation project
 - The estimated value of their home after various kinds of renovations